Hamiltonian neural networks for solving equations of motion: Experiments

 We examine four different network architectures similar to the nonlinear oscillator system, namely for different activation and parametric functions.
 The networks are trained for $3\cdot10^4$ epochs by using Adam optimizer with learning rate $8\cdot 10^{-3}$.
 After training for long enough to ensure convergence in the loss function we find this number of epochs is sufficient to optimize the network.
 In Fig. \ref{fig:HH_loss}, we show the loss function (\ref{eq:Loss_HH}) in the training where each color corresponds to a different architectures according to the legend in the figure.
 Again, the choice of $\sin(\cdot)$ activation and $f(t)=1-e^{-t}$ yields the best network performance.
 In Fig. \ref{fig:HHresults}, we compare the approximated trajectories and the energy obtained by the symplectic NN (blue lines), and by a symplectic Euler integrator which is evaluated in $K$ and in $10\times K$ time points (shown by black and red lines, respectively).
 Solutions obtained by a solver are considered as the ground truth (green curves).
 The left panel in Fig. \ref{fig:HHresults} shows the orbit in the $x-y$ plane where the Hamiltonian NN solution is indistinguishable from the ground truth.
 The right panel represents the total energy in time where the NN solutions conserve the energy better than the solutions obtained by the symplectic Euler method.
 The symplectic Euler must use an order of magnitude higher resolution than NN to capture the correct orbit portrait, however, the energy is still not conserved locally.
-We find, but do not show, in Fig. \ref{fig:HHresults} that the symplectic Euler requires two order of magnitude higher resolution in order to conserve the energy as well as the solutions obtained by the Hamiltonian network.